What is a De Facto relationship?

 If you are or were in a relationship with someone but each of you still had your own home, the court may still consider that you are living in a de facto relationship.
 As set out above living together is only one of the consideration when determining a de facto relationship.

 It is possible to be in more than one de facto relationship at one time.
 It is also possible to be married and in a de facto relationship at the same time.

 De Facto relationship breakdown and parenting arrangements

 If you have children together, regardless of whether you were married or in a de facto relationship, you are able to make an application the Court for parenting orders.
 You can also enter into Parenting Plans and make an application for a child support assessment.

 De Facto parents have to meet the same requirement of attending mediation and being issued with an S60I certificate prior to making an application to the Court.
-In some circumstances this requirement can be dispensed with.
+In some circumstances, this requirement can be dispensed with.

 De Facto property settlement after relationship breakdown